vmware-serengeti/serengeti-ws/README.md

 # serengeti-ws: Serengeti's Web service and CLI
-Serengeti helps you deploy Hadoop clusters on vSphere fast and easy.
-It's a management service, which makes user start with Hadoop very easy.
+Serengeti is an open source project initiated by VMware to enable the rapid deployment of an Apache Hadoop cluster on a virtual platform.

-This repo holds Serengeti Web Service and CLI.
+This repository contains the code for the Serengeti Web API and CLI.

 ## Getting Started
 To jump into using Serengeti, follow our Installation Instructions.

-## Serengeti Web Service
+## Serengeti Web APIs
-Serengeti Web Service provides RESTful API for VC resources managment and hadoop cluster spec management.
-It works as a proxy to invoke Serengeti provision engine and return fine-grained process execution status to caller.
+Serengeti provides a RESTful API for resources managment and hadoop cluster management running on vSphere.
+It works as a proxy to invoke the Serengeti provisioning engine and return fine-grained process execution status to the caller.

 ### Web service architecture
 ![Web service architecture (doc/ws-architecture.png)](https://github.com/vmware-serengeti/serengeti-ws/raw/master/doc/ws-architecture.png "web service architecture")

-### Web service APIs
+### Web APIs
 <table>
 <tr><td>Method</td><td>URL Template</td><td>Request</td><td>Response</td><td>Description</td></tr>
 <tr><td>GET</td><td>/hello</td><td>void</td><td>void</td><td></td></tr>